Bresegard bei Picher

 Bresegard bei Picher is a small municipality in the German state of Mecklenburg-Vorpommern.
-Often it is simply referred to simply as Bresegard.
-There is another municipality within Mecklenburg also called Bresegard and to differentiate the two 'bei Picher' is added, signifying a close proximity to the town of Picher.
-The other Bresegard is near the town of Eldena and is called Bresegard bei Eldena.
-Bresegard bei Picher, part of the Amt of Hagenow-Land and the district (Landkreis) of Ludwigslust, is near the main highway between Berlin and Hamburg.
+It is often simply refereed to as Bresegard but officially uses a proximity modifier due to another municipality of the same name, Bresegard bei Eldena, existing about 12 km south of it.
+The addition 'bei Picher' in the name, signifies the municipality's proximity to the town of Picher, which it also borders to the east.
+Bresegard bei Picher, part of the Amt of Hagenow-Land and the district of Ludwigslust-Parchim, lies south of the main highway between Berlin and Hamburg, the A24.

+Geography

+The municipality lies within the Griesen Gegend, in a region rich with forests between the Sude and Elde rivers.
+It borders Kuhstorf to the north, Strohkirchen to the northeast, Picher in the east, Alt Krenzlin to the southeast, Groß Krams to the southwest, and Redefin to the west.

 History

-This area of Germany (Mecklenburg) had once been inhabited by Slavic peoples, and the suffix 'gard' in the name Bresegard reflects this.
-The place name, originally from the Slavic, later as 'Birkenbirge', and finally as Bresegard, had the root meaning of "birch tree mountain".
-The Bresegard crest depicts a birch tree on a mound, the seed pods represent the number of roads leading into the village.
+Mecklenburg had once been inhabited by Slavic peoples, and the suffix 'gard' in the name Bresegard reflects this.
+The place name, originally from the Slavic, later as 'Birkenbirge', and finally as Bresegard, had the root meaning of "birch tree mountain", which is reflected in the municipal coat of arms today.
+The first known mention of Bresegard was in 1421 by Albrecht V. of Mecklenburg-Schwerin in his compilation of land ownership, where the village was known as "Brezegure".

-The first known mention of Bresegard was in 1421 by Albrecht V. of Mecklenburg-Schwerin, in his compilation of land ownership, and was known then as "Brezegure".
-There are some indications that in the 15th and 16th centuries there may have been windmills in place.
-During the Thirty Years War much of the area surrounding Bresegard was devastated.
+There are some indications that in the 15th and 16th centuries there may have been windmills in Bresegard.
+During the Thirty Years' War much of the area surrounding Bresegard was devastated.
 By the 17th and 18th centuries small farmers began to populate the area.

 Bresegard bei Picher was part of the area initially captured or occupied by American troops at the end of World War II.
 Bresegard was on the American side of the line of contact between American and Soviet forces.
 Due to previous agreements by the Allied powers, this part of Germany was transferred to Soviet control several weeks after American occupation.
 As a small remote village, Bresegard did not suffer wartime destruction.

+Politics

+Municipal council

+The municipal council of Bresegard bei Picher has six seats, the 2024 Mecklenburg-Vorpommern local elections yielded the following result: